sucv/HoloLive2dChatbot/README.md

 If you would like to amend and build the project:

 + [Windows 10/11](https://www.microsoft.com/software-download/windows11) + [MSVC compiler](https://visualstudio.microsoft.com/vs/older-downloads/#visual-studio-2019-and-other-products) or [Ubuntu20/22](https://ubuntu.com/download/desktop) + [GCC compiler](https://linuxize.com/post/how-to-install-gcc-on-ubuntu-20-04/).
 Note that Windows + Mingw and Windows + GCC are not compatible.
-Note that When install the Visual Studio, tick "Desktop Development with C++".
+And when install the Visual Studio, tick "Desktop Development with C++".
 + [Qt Creator](https://github.com/qt-creator/qt-creator), which is an IDE specifically for Qt.
 Install this will also install all necessary Qt libraries.
 + [Git Bash](https://git-scm.com/download/win) (Windows only), we will use it to run the bat script on Windows.
 When install, simply click Next, no need to change the default setting except for the installation path.